Ankr-network/ankr-docs/pages/advanced-api/query-methods.md

 > `ankr_getBlocks` — Retrieves the blocks' data.

-Retrieves complete information for the block specified by request parameters.
+Retrieves complete information for the block specified.

 ### Request